Alejandro Goić (bishop): Bishop

 Pope John Paul II appointed Goic the titular Bishop of Africa, and auxiliary bishop for the Archdiocese of Concepción.
 He received episcopal consecration at Rome, on 27 May 1979.

 On 30 June 1991, Goic was transferred from his ecclesiastical jurisdiction, this time as auxiliary bishop for the Diocese of Talca.
 This appointment lasted until 1994, when he was appointed Bishop of Diocese of Osorno.

 On 10 July 2003, Pope John Paul II appointed him a coadjutor bishop for the Diocese of Rancagua—a coadjutor bishop performs the same functions as an auxiliary bishop, but is entitled to succession when the office becomes vacant.
 Thus, with the resignation of Bishop Javier Prado Aránguiz (for reasons of age), Goic took over as the ordinary bishop of the Diocese of Rancagua.
-He held that post starting in 2004, and is also the President of the Chilean Conference of Bishops.
+He held that post starting in 2004, and was also the President of the Chilean Conference of Bishops.
 In 2007, Goic was approved for three years in that office.

 Pope Francis accepted his resignation on 28 June 2018.